• Skip to primary navigation

 The big claim here is that the Envirocloth physically removes 99% of bacteria from a surface.
 This claim came directly from Norwex media pamplets, although I see many other consultants and purchasers making claims far beyond this such as the bacteria will rinse out of the cloth or the cloth naturally disinfects itself as it dries.

-Many Norwex cloths contain BacLock, which is a antibacterial “silver-based agent” embedded into the cloths in a way that won’t rinse out.
+Many Norwex cloths contain BacLock, which is an antibacterial “silver-based agent” embedded into the cloths in a way that won’t rinse out.
 While certain silver types are safe and naturally anti-bacterial, I couldn’t get a straight answer on precisely what kind of silver is used in Norwex cloths from official channels.

 My Vote: Sorta True.
 I have a very hard time finding truly independent testing of this particular claim.
 However, a reader sent me a really good video where a news station uses a lab to test the Norwex cloths against other cloths here.